How AI-powered Mobile Apps Are Changing The Mobile Game?

 AI is a versatile technology that can be used in many ways, depending on the purpose the app is designed for.
 That’s basically the core of the AI business revolution – the ability to enhance nearly any process given, not to replace it neither to be a separate silo to operate independently from the rest of the company.

 Artificial Intelligence companies are in fact all the companies that decided to power up their operations with AI – and what can be done in many surprising ways.Uber, the company that is, in fact, a vertical on-demand marketplace with drivers directly competing with taxi cabs, is doing heavy AI-powered operations within the company.
-Researchers are working on leveraging the cameras mounted on and in cars or to leverage conversational customer service within the app.
+Researchers are working on leveraging the cameras mounted on and in cars or leveraging conversational customer service within the app.

 Considering that, there are at least several already existing ways to leverage machine learning in the mobile channel with inspiring Artificial Intelligence examples.
 Yet discovering them can requiresome AI consulting.